Faculty

 Damien joins our team this year as a specialist coach in Tumbling and Sports Acrobatics.
 He brings with him a wealth of experience and has been coaching for more than 15 years.
 Damien was twice named Australian Men’s Tumbling Champion.
 He also represented Australia at the Junior World Championships in Beijing where he was placed 6th overall and placed 3rd in his twisting pass.
 At his peak, Damien trained under the expertise of the Chinese junior Olympic Team coach, Huan Lin Sin, where he learned skills that would keep him on par with the best tumblers in the world.
 Damien hopes to bring some of this knowledge and experience, along with his own creativity and flair, in order to develop the individual potential of each student.

-Elissa Klinkenberg - Jazz
+Elissa Klinkenberg

 Elissa began Tap & Jazz at the age of 5 studying the international tap syllabus L.G.T.D.A.
 At the age of 11 she was excepted into the Hunter School of Performing Arts and continued her training and had great success in eisteddfods' throughout NSW winning many championships & scholarships.